To qualify for low-interest loans, you’ll typically need good to excellent credit.

 Once you've decided to apply for a low-interest loan, here's what you need to do:

-- Research and compare lenders: Look for personal loan lenders who specialize in low-interest loans.
+- Research and compare lenders: Look for personal loan lenders that specialize in low-interest loans.
 Consider other factors for your needs such as APR, time to fund, and loan amounts.

 - Prequalify: You can prequalify with most lenders to get an idea of what you might qualify for before submitting your loan application.
-With prequalification, a lender performs a soft credit check, which won’t harm your credit score.
-However, prequalification is not an offer of credit, and the rate you receive may not be the final rate you qualify for once you formally apply.
+With prequalification, a lender performs a soft credit check, which won't harm your credit score.
+However, prequalification is not an offer of credit, and the final rate you receive could differ once you apply.

 - Fill out and submit the application: Fill out your application online or in person.
-You’ll likely need to provide proof of income such as a W-2, a legal form of personal identification like a driver’s license, and proof of address such as a credit card statement.
-Once you submit your application, the lender will perform a hard credit pull, which will temporarily lower your credit score.
+You'll likely need to provide proof of income such as a W-2, a legal form of personal identification like a driver's license, and proof of address, such as a credit card statement.
+Once you submit your application, most lenders perform a hard credit pull, which typically lowers your credit score by a few points.

 - Wait for approval and get your funds: Some lenders can provide your funds the same or next business day once you're approved.
 But you may wait a week, depending on the lender.